How TZIELD is given

 Discuss with your doctor

-- Your doctor will discuss the right post-treatment monitoring and care plan for you or your loved one.
+- Your doctor will discuss the right post-treatment monitoring and care plan for you or your loved one including monitoring for signs and symptoms of viral reactivation after treatment for at least 2 months after the last infusion.

 Monitoring type 1 diabetes (T1D) going forward